grafana/writers-toolkit/docs/sources/write/style-guide/voice-tone-guidelines/index.md

 ### Motivation

 Motivate the user to continue by providing information about the next steps.
-Don't assume the user knows what the next steps will be or what the outcome will be.
+Don't assume the user knows what the next steps are or what outcome to expect.